Rocca Ubaldinesca: History

-The Counts of Sassocorvo died out in 1626, and the territory entered the Papal States.
+The Counts of Sassocorvaro died out in 1626, and the territory entered the Papal States.
 In 1706 the property was granted to Giovanni Cristoforo Battelli, Archbishop of Amasia, librarian and counselor to Pope Clement XI Albani.

 Monsignor Battelli restored the castle, rebuilding a chapel and created a library.
 To the latter have been added papers and volumes from the Archbishopric.
 In the late 19th-century, the interiors were refurbished, creating a large hall, theater, and the interiors were decorated in 1895 by Enrico Mancini in a neoclassical style.

-During the Second World War, the castle was used by Pasquale Rotondi to hide many works being targeted for looting by the Fascist armies.
+During the Second World War, the castle was used by Pasquale Rotondi to hide many works being targeted for looting by the Nazi army.

-The castle now serves as the museum of the commune and includes an early 16th-century altarpiece depicting the Madonna and Child with Saints Sebastian, Roch and Nicolò by Evangelista da Pian di Meleto as well as Baroque paintings.
-It contains designs and works by Enrico Mancini (1867-1913), who also decorated the 19th-century Teatrino built into what was once the main hall of the fort.
+The castle now serves as the museum and includes an early 16th-century altarpiece depicting the Madonna and Child with Saints Sebastian, Roch and Nicolò by Evangelista da Pian di Meleto as well as Baroque paintings.
+It contains designs and works by Enrico Mancini (1867–1913), who also decorated the 19th-century Teatrino built into what was once the main hall of the fort.

+Exhibitions

+In 2017 the Rocca Ubaldinesca hosted the national sculpture exhibition Arcana – The Seal of Light by the Marche artist Andrea da Montefeltro.